-Once a rental agreement has been signed, a Key Release form will be provided.
+Once a rental agreement has been signed you will be authorized to pick up keys from the superintendant.
 Move-in may take place Monday through Friday before 4 PM when building staff are on duty.
 In general, most building staff are unavailable between 12 and 1 PM.

 - Rental agreements cannot be mailed or faxed and keys cannot be mailed.

 - Keys will not be provided nor move-in permitted before the rental agreement is signed.

 - No deliveries will be accepted prior to move-in.
 Plan your arrival accordingly.

 - Your lease or contract must be signed in the presence of a UAH employee and can only be signed by the tenant of record.
 Only the tenant of record may sign the rental agreement and make rent payments.

 - It is not possible to move in on weekends, after 4 p.m. on weekdays, or on University designated holidays.

 - Moving hours are Monday through Friday between 9 AM and 4 PM.
 Furniture may not be moved during non-business hours.